Childhood Lead Poisoning Prevention Program (CLPPP)

 • Lead screening for children 9 months thru 6 years who are uninsured or underinsured

-• Case management by a Senior Public Health Nurse for children who are lead poisoned
+• Case management by a Senior Public Health Nurse for children who are have elevated blood levels.

 • Environmental interventions by a certified lead inspector/risk assessor for children

-who have been determined to be lead poisoned
+who have been determined to have elevated lead levels.

 • Provide education and awareness on lead risks and hazards to the general public, day care centers, community agencies and anyone requesting information on lead hazards.

 All children ages 9 months through 6 years should be screened for lead exposure.
 For more information on lead poisoning, visit the National Safety Council

 website.
 For information on toys and childhood lead exposure, visit the Center for Disease Control (CDC) website.